robocorp/example-pdf-invites-creator/README.md

 - download and collect the data from an Excel file
 - process the data into the correct format
-- add the data to the work item and exit
+- add the data to a work item and exit

 Get to the code: